I was finishing the last of my toast when I heard him say, “Your tattoo is beautiful.“

 At other times he told me, “Ma’am your smile is brighter than the sun,” and his favorite line, “Your smile is enough to make my day.”

-At first, I didn’t know how to make of his random compliments, but like I said, he’d been using the same lines to the women on the boat (save for those who came with their partners) so I decided to just laugh it off and play along.
+At first, I didn’t know what to make of his random compliments, but like I said, he’d been using the same lines to other women on the boat (save for those who came with their partners) so I decided to just laugh it off and play along.
 I do not think he was doing it out of malice, maybe he was just trying to keep everyone in the right mood.

 The first island of the day is the Big Lagoon, one if not most picturesque island in El Nido.
 I still remember the time when I stared longingly at the other tourists who were having a grand time doing their mini photo shoot by the nose of the boat, with the two looming limestone cliffs and the bluest of water as their background.
 Back then, Big Lagoon was the third island in our itinerary, and my phone died on me after getting short circuited.
 Because of that I made up for lost opportunity and took as many photos as possible.
 I think I have more photos than anyone else on that boat.
 See that smile on my face?
 That’s the smile of success, lol.

 Then off we went to the second destination, Secret Lagoon.
 In 2014, I was on my period (sorry if that’s TMI) hence, I skipped the foray to this lagoon and stayed on the boat.
 If you think about it, technically, I haven’t really been there.
 As the name implies, the lagoon is hidden and one must pass through a narrow opening through the rocks to see it.
 It is a small body of water secluded by towering rock formation.
-We didn’t go far beyond the opening and proceeded into picture taking.
+We didn’t go far beyond the opening and proceeded into picture-taking.
 Interestingly, the water doesn’t go beyond chest level.
 Inside, it felt like we were in a different world, our excited voices were the only sound that I could hear.
 That’s it about giving some places a second chance, you get to discover marvelous things that you might have missed in the past.

 In my previous tour, lunch time was held on Payong-Payong island.
 This time, though our meal was prepared on Shimizu island.
 It’s worth noting that this island was not included in my 2014 trip, for reasons unknown.
 Shimizu (sometimes spelled as “Simizu”) was named after a Japanese diver who died on this island.